LimeJuice3D/Straighten-UVs-Addon/README.md

 ## Installation:
 1. Download ZIP file
-2. Extract straight_uvs.py
-3. In blender > preferences > addons, select Install from Disk (top right dropdown) and select straight_uvs.py
+3. In blender > preferences > addons, select Install from Disk (top right dropdown) and select ZIP file.

 This addon is currently untested and in-development, and as such the addon is feature-limited and prone to bugs.
 As of currently, the addon is ineffective on 1-face width UVs or UV sections, and if any UVs were ripped